YehudaShapira/xv6-explained/Explanations.md

 As you may or may not have guessed, if we have a path with a few parts (such as "a/b/c/d"), we need to loop over the parts and for each part find the matching inode.

 In order to split the path into parts, we use `skipelem`.

+###*inode Stuff - The Inode Layer*

+The inode layer supplies a bunch of funcs:

+* `iget` - open
+* `iput` - close
+* `idup` - increments ref count
+* `ilock` - must lock inode whenever we want to access any field
+* `iunlock` - unlocks inode
+* `ialloc` - allocates inode both on disk and in memory
+* `iupdate` - update disk with whatever chanes we made to inode
+* `readi`
+* `writei`

+Our inode structs are saved in `icache`.
+They are saved there the first time they are opened (but not before; they are loaded on-demand).

+The inodes are added to `icache` in `iget`.
+When added, we add them *without the actual data from the disk*.
+Why?
+Because often we call `iget` just to see if the inode exists, and actually reading from the disk is expensive (so we do it just if we need it).

+###*The Disk - Reading and Writing*

+The disk in divided to blocks.
+Every block on our disk is of 512 bytes; no more, no less.
+Reading and writing to and from a block is done *just* in the beginning of a block.

+So how do we write (or read) only a few bytes?
+We have a buffer layer that takes a whole block to memory, writes (or reads) our few bytes *in memory*, then - if we're writing - re-writes the entire block to the disk.

+The buffer layer contains the functions:

+* `readsb` - reads super-block.
+Never mind.
+* `bread(dev, sector)` reads an entire block. (function returns a `struct buf` which contains a field `data` with the actual 512 bytes of data)
+* `log_write`
+* `brlse`
+* `balloc`
+* `IBLOCK` - we'll explain in a moment:

+Remember `struct inode`?
+Well, there's also `struct dinode` which represents an inode *on the disk*.
+It's similar to the inode, but without the meta-data (such as ref, inum, etc.).

+`IBLOCK` is a macro that gives us the block number of an inode.
+In order to tell *where* within the block is our inode, we can calculate (inum % IPB).
+IPB is the number of inodes in a block.

+###*ilock*

+As mentioned before, before accessing inode data we need to `ilock` it.

+We don't want to use our regular locks, because they:

+* disable interrupts

+* when trying to acquire, "spin" over lock till lock is open

+This wastes a lot of time.

+`ilock` is a *soft* lock, that doesn't do this stuff.
+We don't disable interrupts, and instead of spinning, we do `sleep` (so we're not hogging CPU while waiting for acquiring).